seangenabe/preface/readme.md

 #### `new prependStream(data: String|Buffer|null, options: object)`

-Creates a new instanceo of PrependStream.
+Creates a new instance of PrependStream.

 * data: The data to prepend to the input stream.
 * options: Options to pass to the Transform constructor.